bjoernf73/DryDeploy/README.md

 credentials are specified in the Plan by Aliases, for instance 'local-admin' or 'domain-admin' or 'db-svc-user'.
 Run
-.\DryDeploy.ps1 -Resolve to resolve those Aliases into actual credentials before you -Apply.
+DryDeploy -Resolve to resolve those Aliases into actual credentials before you -Apply.
 If you don't, you may be
 prompted at the beginning av each Action for which a credential